-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning eosinophilic oesophagitis (Reasonable Hypothesis) (No. 29 of 2022). - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that eosinophilic oesophagitis and death from eosinophilic oesophagitis can be related to particular kinds of service.
-The Authority has therefore determined this Statement of Principles concerning eosinophilic oesophagitis pursuant to subsection 196B(2) of the VEA.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning eosinophilic oesophagitis (Balance of Probabilities) (No. 30 of 2022). - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that eosinophilic oesophagitis and death from eosinophilic oesophagitis can be related to particular kinds of service.
+The Authority has therefore determined this Statement of Principles concerning eosinophilic oesophagitis pursuant to subsection 196B(3) of the VEA.